bkies23/bkies23/README.md

 - 🌱 For the last couple of years I have neen working exclusively with Java NetBeans and MySQL.
 I designed and coded four programs during this time which are now           on my GitHub site:
 -                                           github.com\bkies23
--   Two of the programs use Swing palette components and I manually added components for the other two programs.
+-   Two of the programs use Swing palette components and for the other two programs I added components manually.
 I have previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.

      Each project has a .JAR file which can be downloaded from the Master branch to execute the program.
 The code for the project is in each repository.